hsamrach/QAssfilt/README.md

 ##### --competitive, -cp (Competitive_Mode)
 Competitive Mode is designed for emergency analyses, maximizing parallel sample processing while safeguarding system resources from overload.

-This mode works by automatically detecting available CPUs and calculating the optimal number of parallel sample runs—using up to 90% of total CPUs divided by the specified threads (default: 8)—and monitors RAM, waiting if available memory drops below 2GB to prevent overload and ensure system stability.
+This mode works by automatically detecting available CPUs and calculating the optimal number of parallel sample runs—using up to 90% of total CPUs divided by the specified --threads, -t (default: 8) to prevent overload and ensure system stability.

 For example:
 ```